Code-4-Community/learning-resources/docs/jumpstart/week-9.md

 CASE
     WHEN amount > 10 THEN 'Payment due is more that $10' WHEN amount < 10 THEN 'Payment due is not much!'
-    ELSE 'You gotta pay exactly %10'sult
+    ELSE 'You gotta pay exactly $10'
-END AS PaymentFeedback
+END AS PaymentDueFeedback
 FROM payments;
 ```
 *Note: `AS` is used for renaming a column in the table that we want to be displayed after running a query.*

 ## Like
 This operation is used with the `WHERE` clause. `LIKE` allows you to find a specific pattern in a column of a table.
 You can use `%` and `_` in conjuction with `LIKE` if there are other characters before or after the wanted pattern.
 The percent sign and underscore can be used in combinations as well.